verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 - RNNs (Section 4.3, Fig. 2(a))
 - Semantic Segmentation (Section 4.4, Fig. 3)

-To facilitate the review process, we also provide a way to reproduce a subset of the results, which includes Neural ODEs, RNNs and Semantic Segmentation results, as well as a smoke test which should only take a few minutes.
+To facilitate the review process, we also provide a way to reproduce a subset of the results (Neural ODEs, RNNs and Semantic Segmentation results), as well as a smoke test which should only take a few minutes.

 ### System Requirements